ChrisOrgan/Covid_Analysis/README.md

           fitted values, and a histogram of the residuals using the packages `ggExtra` 0.9 (Attali and Baker 2019), `ggplot2`, `ggthemes`, and `svglite`.
-            - The residuals vs. fitted values plot does not indicate a violation of residual homogeneity.
+            - The residuals vs. fitted values plot does not indicate a severe violation of residual homogeneity.
-            - The histogram shows that the residuals are normally distributed.
+            - The histogram shows that the residuals are normally distributed with a slight right skew.
         - We checked whether an artifact of phylogeny reconstruction, the node-density effect (Webster et al. 2003; Venditti et al. 2006), biases our punctuation test.